6 Sure Ways to Increase Sales

 Give your sales staff a reason to get out there and sell, sell, sell.
 Why do so many businesses that rely on their sales staff to drive sales have incentive programs in place?
-Because offering their sales staff the trips and/or TVs for x amount of sales works.
-See Paul Shearstone’s Creating Sales Incentive Programs That Work for how to make your sales incentive program “sweet and simple and attainable”.
+Because offering their sales staff the trips, TVs, or whatever perks for a set amount of sales works.
+Your sales incentive program should be “sweet and simple and attainable”.

 2. Encourage your sales staff to upsell.

 Essentially, upselling involves adding related products and/or services to your line and making it convenient and necessary for customers to buy them.
 Just placing more products near your usual products isn’t going to do much.
 How to increase sales?
 Persuade the customer of the benefit.

 If you have a promotion or sale coming up, tell your customers about it.
 They’ll come back and probably bring some friends with them too, increasing your sales even more.
 (And don't forget – you can give your customers the inside scoop by emailing, calling them, or posting on social media too.)

 There should be a clear and obvious difference between regular customers and other customers, a difference that your regular customers perceive as showing that you value them.
 How can you expect customer loyalty if all customers are treated as “someone off the street”?
 There are all kinds of ways that you can show your regular customers that you value them, from small things such as greeting them by name through larger benefits such as giving regulars extended credit or discounts.

 We're all familiar with the customer rewards programs that so many large businesses have in place.
 But there’s no reason that a small business can’t have a customer rewards program, too.
 It can be as simple as a discount on a customer’s birthday or as complex as a points system that earns various rewards such as discounts on merchandise.
 Done right, rewards programs can really help build customer loyalty and increase sales.

 6. Distribute free samples to customers.